bugladen/NadekoBot/docs/Commands List.md

 `.userinfo` `.uinfo` | Shows info about the user.
 If no user is supplied, it defaults a user running the command.  | `.uinfo @SomeUser`
-`.activity` | Checks for spammers. **Bot owner only** | `.activity` `.parewrel` | Forces the update of the list of patrons who are eligible for the reward.  | `.parewrel` `.clparew` | Claim patreon rewards.
+`.activity` | Checks for spammers. **Bot owner only** | `.activity` `.parewrel` | Forces the update of the list of patrons who are eligible for the reward.  | `.parewrel` `.clparew` `.claparew` | Claim patreon rewards.
 If you're subscribed to bot owner's patreon you can use this command to claim your rewards - assuming bot owner did setup has their patreon key.  | `.clparew`
 `.listquotes` `.liqu` | Lists all quotes on the server ordered alphabetically or by ID.
 15 Per page.  | `.liqu 3` or `.liqu 3 id`
 `...` | Shows a random quote with a specified name.  | `... abc`
 `.qsearch` | Shows a random quote for a keyword that contains any text specified in the search.  | `.qsearch keyword text`